Blog + News

 One of the most popular questions I get during my renunciation webinars and over the 4,000 files I’ve handled is, “Will I lose my Social Security after I renounce my US citizenship?”

 The short answer is ‘No.’ You won’t lose your Social Security with a properly-handled renunciation because most countries have totalization agreements with the United States to avoid such issues with respect to the entitlement.
-For a list of which countries have these agreements, you can review the following breakdown by submitting your email address:

 If you have paid into Social Security for 40 quarters (10 years), you are eligible to collect benefits when of age.
 Even if you don’t have the full 40-quarter credits, you may be able to combine your US work credits with those of work in your now-home country if there is a totalization agreement in place with such provisions.
 For example, in Canada, there is a totalization agreement that counts the time worked north of the US border for those who meet a minimum time worked in the US (much less than 40 quarters).
 Keep in mind that the payment amount, should you use time worked in Canada to qualify, will only serve as a calculation based on the time worked in the US.
 But something is always better than nothing!